chuazy94/zy_blog_2/_posts/2021-06-15-euros-prediction-md2.md

 <em>Weighted xG (<span style="color:blue">1.63</span> - 1.28) /
 <em>Weighted xGA (1.26 - <span style="color:red">0.931</span>)

-Ukraine do not have many goals in them (they are the 2nd worse clinical team), but a solid defensive performance with a few moments of quality up top should helped them edge a narrow victory.
+Ukraine do not have many goals in them (they are the 2nd worse clinical team), but are solid defensively.
+North Macedonia will be keen to emerge with a point and which may see them content to sit back and allow Ukraine to attack.
+This is potentially a game with a few moments of quality up top and we believe that North Macedonia will get away with their first point of the competition.
-(ZY - I think this could be 0-0 with North Macedonia just defending to hang on to 1 point and Ukraine not having much offensive threat)
-**Ukraine 1-0 North Macedonia**.
+**Ukraine 1-1 North Macedonia**.

 ### Group C: Netherlands vs Austria
 <em>Weighted xG (<span style="color:blue">2.64</span> - 1.35) /